 The UK’s situation is unprecedented; no full member of the EU has ever left.
 (Greenland, a territory of Denmark, left in 1982.)

-The treaty gives the UK a two-year window to negotiate the terms of its withdrawal.
-Negotiations will be extremely complex.
-The UK will need to determine numerous transitional procedures [PDF] for disentangling itself from EU regulations, settling the status of the millions of UK citizens residing in the EU and non-UK EU citizens in the UK, and deciding the future of UK-EU security cooperation.
+The treaty gives the UK a two-year window to negotiate the terms of its withdrawal, meaning that unless the EU were to approve an extension, the UK will exit in March 2019, with or without a deal.
+Negotiations have been extremely complex.
+The UK needs to determine numerous transitional procedures for disentangling itself from EU regulations, settling the status of the millions of UK citizens residing in the EU and non-UK EU citizens in the UK, and deciding the future of UK-EU security cooperation.
 The final withdrawal deal must be approved by a supermajority of EU countries, as well as by a majority in the European Parliament.

-Separately but simultaneously, the UK will need to negotiate the terms of its future association with the EU.
+Separately but simultaneously, the UK is negotiating the terms of its future association with the EU.
 It’s unclear what such a relationship would look like, but several non-EU countries offer potential models [PDF].

 Norway, for instance, is a part of the European Economic Area (EEA), which gives it partial access to the Single Market in goods and services.
 However, it has no say in making EU law even though it has to contribute to the EU budget and abide by EU regulations.
 Switzerland is not part of the EEA, but it has partial access to the Single Market through a web of bilateral agreements that cover goods but not services, which comprise almost 80 percent of the UK economy.
 Turkey has only a customs union, meaning a free market of goods but not services as well.